larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Terminology

-Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular public participation channel or discussion forum.
+Below we use the term "administrator" to refer to the people who are authorized by the IESG or LLC to manage a particular public participation channel or discussion forum.
 This document uses the term "forum" to refer to any public IETF participation channel, such as a mailing list, chat group, or discussion in a collaborative tool such as GitHub or